 - Pneumococcal vaccines can be given to older kids (age 2 and up) who have conditions that affect their immune systems, such as asplenia or HIV infection, or other conditions, like a cochlear implant, chronic heart disease, or chronic lung disease.

 - The meningococcal vaccines can be given to kids as young as 8 weeks old (depending on the vaccine brand) who are at risk for a meningococcal infection, such as meningitis.
 This includes children with some immune disorders.
 Kids who live in (or will travel to) countries where meningitis is common, or where there is an outbreak, also should get the vaccine.

-- The COVID-19 vaccine is available for adults and kids age 5 and older.
-Everyone should get vaccinated as soon as they are eligible.
+- COVID- 19 vaccines and booster shots are recommended for adults and kids 6 months of age and older.
+Everyone who is eligible should get these as soon as possible.